gansell/keys/README.md

-# keys
-Public pgp keys
+The public pgp keys used for email and code signing.